 We are committed to providing all employees with flexible working choices, helping them to achieve greater work life integration, reduce stress and enhance productivity.

-Our flexible working policy ranges from standard parttime working to compressed hours, term-time working, job share, annualised hours, mobile working and working from home.
+Our flexible working policy ranges from standard part-time working to compressed hours, term-time working, job share, annualised hours, mobile working and working from home.
 Aside from these formal arrangements, employees are also encouraged to adopt a flexible approach to working.
 Our flexible working practices have received external recognition including the Flexible/Agile Working Award by the Employers' Network for Equality and Inclusion (enei).
+In 2019 IBM won the enei Global Award and was also awarded the Gold TIDE Benchmark by enei.